 The texture of raw and cooked Buche meat is quite different.

-The raw kind has a rubbery or velvety texture, though it's a bit spongy compared to beef tripe.
+The raw kind has a rubbery or velvety texture, though it's slightly spongy compared to beef tripe.

 Cooked Buche, on the other hand, is a slightly chewy meat and more tender because of the parboiling and sauteing processes.
 Also, if you wash with baking soda, it helps tenderize the meat further.